 TAG Oil Ltd. ("TAG" or the "Company") is a development-stage international oil and gas producer with established production, development and exploration assets, including production infrastructure in New Zealand and Australia.
-As of the date of this MD&A, the Company controls a land holding consisting of eight onshore oil and gas permits amounting to 63,385 net acres of land.
+As of the date of this MD&A, the Company controls a land holding consisting of ten onshore oil and gas permits amounting to 323,444 net acres of land.

-TAG has recently announced the signing of a definitive share and asset purchase agreement with Malaysian-based Tamarind Resources Pte.
+TAG has announced the signing of a definitive share and asset purchase agreement with Malaysian-based Tamarind Resources Pte.
 Ltd. ("Tamarind") and certain of its subsidiaries (the "SPA").

-This arm's length transaction is for the sale of substantially all of TAG's Taranaki Basin assets and operations in New Zealand (the "Transaction"), which consists of seven permits amounting to 37,439 net acres of land and is subject to TAG's shareholders voting in favour of accepting or rejecting the Transaction.
+This arm's length transaction is for the sale of substantially all of TAG's Taranaki Basin assets and operations in New Zealand (the "Transaction"), which consists of seven permits amounting to 37,439 net acres of land.
+TAG's shareholders voted in favour of the Transaction on January 3, 2019.